 Parm Phases Status

-The Terms of Reference for the Risk Assessment have been developed.
-Experts to carry out the risk assessment study have been identified and recruited in collaboration with NEPAD.
+The Terms of Reference (ToR) for the Risk Assessment was developed.
+Experts/consultants to conduct the RAS were identified and contracted by the PARM team in close collaboration with NEPAD.

-A National Stakeholder Workshop took place on 14-15 July 2016 , in collaboration with the Ministry of Agriculture and NEPAD, to present and discuss the Draft Risk Assessment Study currently on-going and identify priorities on risks and tools.
+A National Stakeholder Workshop took place on 14-15 July 2016.
+PARM organized this workshop in collaboration with the Ministry of Agriculture and NEPAD.
+It aimed to present and discuss findings from the drafted Risk Assessment Study report and identify priority risks and potential ARM tools.

-Kick off of the Feasibility Study, September 2017
+September 2017 - Kick off of the Feasibility Study

-The selection of the experts that will conduct the feasibility study on access to rural finance by farmer organization and linkage to local markets has been finalized.
-The study will be completed by December 2017.
+Finalization of the selection process for experts to conduct the feasibility study on access to rural finance by farmer organization and linkage to local markets.

 The results of the feasibility study on access to rural finance by farmer organization and linkage to local markets were disseminated during the High-Level Dissemination Workshop in Praia on the 10th of May 2018.
 A strong commitment was expressed by the MoA of Cabo Verde.

 May 2018 - Training on ARM Tools (CD3)

 A one-day CD3 training activity (i.e. training on how to use the tools) was organized back to back to the High-Level Dissemination Workshop and delivered on the 9th of May 2018.